Ghooosstt/docker-IdentityIQ/README.md

 These scripts will generate a tarball for MySQL and for OpenLDAP containers data.

+**Your containers must be stopped.**

 ## Restore volumes data

-To restore data, **your containers must exist**.

 Place the backup tarballs in the root of this directory, and use the `volumes_restore.bat` script for Windows or `volumes_backup.sh` script for Linux.

+**The iiq-tomcat container must be in the same version than the MySQL backup.**

+**Your containers must exist and must be stopped.**

 ## Update version

-If you want to change the IdentityIQ version or change the patch version, you must:
+If you want to deploy another custom war, another IdentityIQ version or another patch version, you must:
 1. Edit the **.env** file with the new version.
 2. Remove the current containers using `docker-compose down`.
 3. Remove the image **docker-identityiq_tomcat** using `docker image rm docker-identityiq_tomcat`.